Pre-Medical and Pre-Health Professions Programs

 To help fill this void, the University has teamed up with the nationally recognized Jefferson Medical College Physician Shortage Area Program at Thomas Jefferson University in Philadelphia to recruit and educate students interested in the practice of medicine in rural areas.

-We are one of only seven undergraduate institutions participating Physician Shortage Area Program.
+We are one of only seven undergraduate institutions participating in the Physician Shortage Area Program.